wallymathieu/assertfail/_posts/2024-11-18-Clean-Architecture-Comparison-continued.md

 ## Conclusion

 We see that at least one popular implementation called clean, choose to marry Entity Framework.
 Most of the implementations choose to include libraries.
 I would argue that marrying EF is something you need to be very much aware of in a Clean Architecture context.
 It can still be called clean, though with the addendum that it marries EF.
 We have a spectrum of clean depending on what [is practical for a team to implement](https://github.com/jasontaylordev/CleanArchitecture/discussions/482?sort=new#discussioncomment-6643279).
+I interpret this as, that there are missing patterns or language features for C# that makes mainstream implementation of Clean Architecture more of a chore.

 Some of the libraries such as Result, SmartEnum and ErrorOr are needed because of missing language features in C#.
 These libraries are not needed in an F# solution.